MDGH is developing two medicines: moxidectin and dovramilast.

-Together, moxidectin and CC-11050 are being investigated in seven different diseases that collectively have a global prevalence of approximately three billion cases.
+Together, moxidectin and dovramilast are being investigated in seven different diseases that collectively have a global prevalence of more than a billion cases.

 Our expertise is in the product development process, which we apply to advancing medicines and vaccines that address important unmet medical needs, predominantly in low- and middle-income countries.
 We work with global colleagues, collaborators and contributors at all stages of the process of investigating and implementing new and improved medicines for the treatment of neglected diseases.